christ-tt/ml-notes/VAE.md

 	- Text embeddings: semantics, syntax, style
 - **Consequence**: random points in $\mathbb R^D$ are typically meaningless; only points near $\mathcal M$ look like data.
 - **Generation viewpoint**: to generate realistic $x$, we need a strategy to sample points that land on/near $\mathcal M$.
+- Note: Manifold is defined in the ambient (data) space, not the latent space.

 ## Local coordinates + projection back to $\mathcal M$
 An autoencoder captures the manifold because **reconstruction pressure** forces the encoder to learn a low-dimensional coordinate system while collapsing off-manifold directions.